Electrogravitational

 In this model, the fluxes of

-change of the electric field with the time.
+change of electric field with the time.
 Here, an example is the chargeable

-capacitor, between the plates of which there is a magnetic field, despite the
+capacitor, between the plates of which there appears a magnetic field, despite

-has its own value at each level of matter, then the electromagnetic interaction
+its own value at each level of matter, then the electromagnetic interaction can

-can be considered primary with respect to the gravitational interaction.
+be considered primary with respect to gravitational interaction.

 Interaction